 The more adventurous may fancy a slightly longer journey to Snowdonia National Park.
 Here, there are hundreds of lakes to discover, trails to hike and peaks to climb, as well as the Snowdon Mountain Railway which takes you right to the summit of Mount Snowdon.

-The Rapid Accommodation there are always here to help, whether it’s for finding accommodation to your specifications or recommending places to visit – it’s a part of our personal customer service!
+Rapid Travel Group are always here to help, whether it’s for finding accommodation to your specifications or recommending places to visit – it’s a part of our personal customer service!
 Give us a call on 0330 090 41 42 to see how we can help you.